top of page

 Mick Adams performing at Casino Arizona as Mick Jagger

 Not only is Mick Adams a ringer for Mick Jagger, but he also brings Mick Jagger's intense energy to each performance.
 As a former lead vocalist for Bo Donaldson and the Heywoods, where he performed for Dick Clark, Mick has toured the country with the likes of Tommy James, The Turtles, The Monkees, The Association, The Lovin' Spoonful, The Buckinghams, Herman's Hermits, Ron Dante, the Rascals and more.
-Other notables that Mick has performed with include Spencer Davis, Rick Springfield, Johnny Rivers, Neil Sedaka, America, and rock and roll hall-of-Famer, Sam Moore.
+Other notables that Mick has performed with include Spencer Davis, Rick Springfield, Johnny Rivers, Neil Sedaka, America, and rock and roll hall-of-famer Sam Moore.

 Shane Hunter as Keith Richards